Practical tips To Reduce College Food, Books and Tuition Costs

 I am lucky that I did my college in a country where education is heavily subsidized.
 Before you start thinking I grew up in heaven, let me tell you that, in my country there is nothing called social security pay out.

-In this country, an inevitable outcome of going to a college, for most of the people, is taking on debt for half of the life, unless parents saved for the college or you worked your back off to accumulate some saving working in a low paying job.
+In this country, an inevitable outcome of going to a college, for most of the people, is taking on debt, which takes on average half of the life to repay, unless parents saved for the college or you worked your way in to college. (related – Pick a college or Major with future career in mind)

-I know a nice guy who works as a building security guard, he is actually saving for medical study, he chooses his shifts at night when building is empty, this earns him extra salary (for working in night shift) and gets more time to study (since no one is there nothing much to watch for).
+I know a nice guy who works as our building security guard, he is actually saving for medical study, he chooses his shifts at night when building is empty, this earns him extra salary (for working in night shift) and gets more time to study (since no one is there, nothing much to watch for).

 What are the items a college student would spend on and how he can reduce spending?
 This is a list I prepared after interviewing some of the past and present college students, I know off ,who attended college in US.
 These are tried and tested techniques that students have applied for years to save money in college.